 Managers who intend to engage any worker or individuals for short term assignments must first consult payment-treatment-guidance.pdf which determines the appropriate process to be followed.
 We have reduced the types of engagement that have to be processed by TSS and this guidance makes it clear how engagements can be progressed.
 You may also find it helpful to read the Introduction to the TSS (Office document, 21kB) and our Quick Guide - who to contact (Office document, 15kB).
 The CAG team are on hand if you would prefer to speak to someone directly.
 Please do drop us an email at email@example.com.

 UKVI and Compliance

-All workers must be registered with the service prior to starting work; this includes checking Right to Work documents and, in the case of students on Tier 4 visas, checking the hours to be worked against work completed elsewhere within the University to ensure that they can complete the requested hours without breaching their restrictions.
+All employees or workers (including any student working for the University) must be registered with the CAG service prior to starting work to enable the University to complete the Right to Work check and, in the case of students on Student visas (formerly known as Tier 4), to check the hours to be worked against work completed elsewhere within the University to ensure that they can complete the requested hours without breaching their visa restrictions.

 Please be aware that processing and registration of workers takes up to 3 weeks to complete, so please do send your request in good time for processing.
 Workers cannot work or be paid until they receive their contract and timesheet from the CAG team so please encourage your workers to complete and return their forms and attend for registration when they hear from us.
 If a worker is already registered with the TSS we will still need to complete the registration process on each occasion of work – workers will not need to resubmit their RTW documents if they remain valid, but we must check compliance and issue a contract prior to the individual starting work.
 Managers must complete a and submit it to the team at least 3 weeks prior to the required start date for the role.
 Please refer to the Compliance note for managers (Office document, 15kB) for further information on this.